Ross Elliott Surveying

 Typical defects include:

-- dampness and mould
+- dampness and condensation problems

-- roof defects
+- roofing defects

-Fees start from £350 + VAT.
+Fees start from £400 + VAT.

 Drone Inspections